 How many people currently work at Stanton?

-Will some STHA positions be lost as a result of the Renewal Project?
+Will any jobs be lost as a result of the Stanton Renewal Project?

-The nature of some jobs will change as a result of the renewal project, so current positions can’t be simply compared to positions once the project is completed.
-The Renewal Project is much more than construction and changes are anticipated to many of the processes now used to deliver clinical and non-clinical services.
-New technologies will enhance and properly support staff to provide patient care.
-Additional positions may be required to support the new and enhanced level of technology within Stanton Territorial Hospital.
+The nature of some jobs will change as a result of the project, so current positions can’t be simply compared to positions once the project is completed.
+Many of the processes now used to deliver clinical and non-clinical services will change after First Patient Day.
+New technologies will enhance and properly support staff to provide patient care; therefore, additional positions may be required to support the new and enhanced level of technology within the new Stanton Territorial Hospital.

 Public-Private Partnerships (P3)